For a project manager, a bad week might go something like this:

 - Early identification of deviations in quality, time, or budget

-- Generally, project is deemed a success when:
+- Generally, the project has deemed a success when:

 - Completed on time or early as compared to the baseline project plan